 It’s addictive really.
 I still had time for my family, I still had time to play, still time to pursue things I’m passionate about, but I was willing to do what others were not.
 Are you?

-• I’m willing to have my feelings hurt
+- I’m willing to have my feelings hurt.
+A lot.

-This seems to be a pattern in my life.
-What about yours?
+This is not a new pattern in my life.

 So, even when I was young, I was willing to do what some others weren’t so I could have different results.